LONDON MARKETS: FTSE 100 Clings To Record High In Holiday-shortened Session

 Continue Reading Below

-Blue-chip stocks in the U.K. stuck close to a record high Friday, with investors receiving the final look at British economic growth for the third quarter as they wrap up what's likely to be a win for the week.
+Blue-chip stocks in the U.K. stuck close to record highs Friday, with investors set to wrap up a holiday-shortened session with the final reading of British economic growth and mark a potential gain for the week.

 Continue Reading Below